Excise duty on energy

 You may be entitled to an excise duty exemption for electricity or fuel consumed for certain purposes.
 You can find out about the rules that apply in different contexts below.

-If you use fuel in certain boats and ships (vessels) for anything other than private purposes, you can claim a deduction for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable) on the fuel, in your excise duty return.
-You are also entitled to claim a deduction for excise duty if you supply fuel to an approved duty-exempt user, who then uses the fuel for consumption in a boat or ship.
-In addition, you can claim a deduction for excise duty if the fuel is delivered directly to the fuel tank of a boat or ship.
-Then the party who takes delivery of the fuel does not need to be an approved duty-exempt user to take delivery of the fuel on a duty-exempt basis.
+If you use fuel in boats or ships (vessels) for anything other than private purposes, you can claim a deduction in your excise duty return, for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable) on the fuel.
+You are also entitled to claim a deduction for excise duty if you supply fuel to an approved duty-exempt user, who then uses the fuel in a boat or ship.
+If the fuel is delivered directly to the fuel tank of a boat or ship, you can claim a deduction for excise duty – even if the receiving party is not an approved duty-exempt user.

-In order for a vessel to be classified as a ship under Sweden’s Energy Taxation Act, its hull must be at least 12 metres long and four metres wide.
+In order for a vessel to be classified as a ship in accordance with Sweden’s Energy Taxation Act, its hull must be at least 12 metres long and four metres wide.
 All other vessels are classified as boats.
 The definition of ships and boats in the Energy Taxation Act is not consistent with the definition in the Swedish Maritime Code.

-If you do not declare excise duty on fuel, you must pay the excise duty at the full rate and then apply for a refund later.
-If you are a duty-exempt user, or take direct delivery of fuel to the fuel tank of a boat or ship, you do not need to apply for a refund of excise duty since you purchase fuel on a duty-exempt basis.
-In some cases, you may need to apply for a refund even if you have to file an excise duty return for the fuel.
-See “Fuel consumption on a boat without a fishing licence or permission to use low-duty-rate marked diesel” below.
+If you do not file an excise duty return for the fuel, you must pay the full rate of excise duty and then apply for a refund later.
+In some cases, you may need to apply for a refund even if you file an excise duty return for fuel.
+See “Consumption of fuel in a boat without a fishing licence and permission to use low-duty-rate marked diesel” below.

-In the case of non-private use of a vessel, you are entitled to claim a reduced rate of excise duty.
-Alternatively, you can apply for a refund of excise duty.
+In the case of non-private use of vessels, you are entitled to a reduced rate or a refund of excise duty.
 Non-private use means:

 You are not eligible for an excise duty exemption if compensation for transportation is only a nominal amount, or if it is intended to cover costs only.